natnguye/Migrator_result_test/README.md

-# Simple Qt6 Application
+# Simple Qt5 Application

-This is a simple Qt6 application that displays a window with a "Hello World" label.
+This is a simple Qt5 application that displays a window with a "Hello World" label.

 ## Requirements

-- Qt6
+- Qt 5.15.9
 - C++ compiler